theIYD/help_flare_api/README.md

         - area_coordinates https://ibb.co/SsVvZYt
         - reported_by (name)
         - phone
-        - helpType (description of help needed)
+        - helpType (description of help needed, should be a stringified array)

     Note: The `area_coordinates` property contains the lat lng of every point of the polygon.
 Make sure all the coordinates are of `Double` type